LaunchCodeEducation/java-web-dev-curriculum/content/models-and-model-binding/reading/create-model/_index.md

 {{< youtube 5dtyojtADbk >}}

 {{% notice blue Note "rocket" %}}
-The starter code for this video is found at the [create-model branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/create-model)  of the `coding-events-demo` repo.
+The starter code for this video is found at the [create-model branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/create-model)  of the `codingevents-demo` repo.
 The final code presented in this video is found on the [add-property branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/add-property).
-As always, code along to the videos on your own `coding-events` project.
+As always, code along to the videos on your own `codingevents` project.
 {{% /notice %}}

 ### Add a Model Property - Text